-We know that pet emergencies don’t just happen during business hours, and that’s why we’ve created a facility that provides comprehensive 24 hour emergency vet care in Pittsburgh, PA for small animals.
+We know that pet emergencies don’t just happen during business hours, and that’s why we’ve created a facility that provides comprehensive 24-Hour Emergency & Critical Care in Pittsburgh, PA for small animals.
 Board certified veterinarians and emergency doctors are staffed around the clock to give your pet expert medical care for trauma, allergic reactions, and more.
 If you do encounter an emergency with your pet, please call us immediately at 724-717-CARE (2273), or to visit us on location as soon as possible.
 No appointment is needed.

 Common Veterinary Emergencies